SL_2(R)-developments and Signature Asymptotics for Planar Paths with Bounded Variation: Abstract

 \section{Abstract}

-It was implicitly conjectured in the renowned work of Hambly-Lyons in 2010, which was later made explicit by Chang-Lyons-Ni in 2018, that the length of a continuous path with finite length can be recovered from the asymptotics of its normalised signature transform.
-Such a property relies critically on a key non-degeneracy notion known as tree-reducedness.
-In the present article, we establish this signature asymptotics formula for planar paths with finite lengths, under a natural condition capturing this tree-reduced property.
+The signature transform, defined by the formal tensor series of global iterated path integrals, is a homomorphism between the path space and the tensor algebra that has been studied in geometry, control theory, number theory as well as stochastic analysis.
+An elegant isometry conjecture states that the length of a bounded variation path $\gamma$ can be recovered from the asymptotics of its normalised signature:

+This property depends on a key topological non-degeneracy notion known as tree-reducedness (namely, with no tree-like pieces).
+Existing arguments have relied crucially on $\gamma$ having a continuous derivative under the unit speed parametrisation.
+In this article, we prove the above isometry conjecture for planar paths by assuming only local bounds on the angle of $\gamma'$ (which ensures the absence of tree-like pieces).
 Our technique is based on lifting the path onto the special linear group ${\rm SL}_{2}(\mathbb{R})$ and analysing the behaviour of the associated angle dynamics at a microscopic level.

 {}